Devtect/FFXIVJobSelector/README.md

 ## 💽Installation💽

-Download and run the .exe file. (no virus i promise)
+Download and run the .exe file. (~~no virus i promise~~ it was a false positive, fixed it with compiling bootload for pyinstaller)

 ## 👨‍💻Usage👨‍💻